St. Pölten University of Applied Sciences: Campus & City Radio St. Pölten

 The free radio station also serves as an educational radio station and is the only terrestrial student radio station in Austria.
 All aspects of everyday radio life are organized exclusively by students.
 The fields of activity range from moderation and programming, technology and audio production to marketing and event organization.

 fhSPACEtv

 fhSPACEtv is an interdisciplinary initiative of the Media Technology and Digital Media Technologies degree programs at the Institute for Creative\Media/Technologies.
 The aim is to pool creative and artistic potential within the university's departments and to integrate specific approaches and requirements for digital media by bundling contemporary and alternative information channels and forms of presentation for students.

 SUMO

 The specialist media magazine, which is published twice a year, offers students in the Media Practice Lab - Journalistic Working Methods (print) and in the free subject SUMO the opportunity to go through all the steps in a media company.
-SUMO (print, circulation 2,500) and SUMOMAG (online) provide media managers, media teachers and students as well as pupils from media focus schools with exciting reports, features and interviews on virulent topics in the media industry.
+SUMO (print, circulation 2,500) and SUMOMAG (online) provide media managers, media teachers, students, and pupils from media focus schools with reports, features, and interviews on current topics in the media industry.